andrebergvind/big-tech-financial-analysis/README.md

 Between these two companies, Microsoft demonstrates the most balanced long-term performance, and while Apple delivers strong shareholder returns it simultaneously possesses higher leverage exposure.

 NVIDIA on the other hand, represents the strongest growth oriented investment opportunity, driven by rapid expansion within AI and semiconductor markets.
-However, the company also displays one of the weakest overall profitability along with an uncertain valuation sensitivity.
+However, the company also displays some of the weakest historical profitability averages along with an uncertain valuation sensitivity.

 With this in mind, looking at the last two years, while NVIDIA offers the strongest growth opportunity, it also carries greater investment risk and potential price volatility.

-Google provides a financially conservative and stable growth profile supported by strong liquidity and low debt exposure, making it attractive for investors seeking lower financial risk.
+In contrast, Google provides a financially conservative and stable growth profile supported by strong liquidity and low debt exposure, making it attractive for investors seeking lower financial risk.
 Although experiencing a drop in EPS over the last year, Google continues to expand and grow financially.

 Conversely, Intel significantly underperforms competitors across profitability, growth, and investor sentiment metrics, indicating structural and competitive challenges within its market segment.
 The company is at this stage facing one of its toughest challenges financially over the time period examined.